-Alfie Commons, 5, from Nottingham was just 7 months old when he was diagnosed with leukaemia.
-Last February, just before the UK entered into the first national Coronavirus lockdown, Alfie and his mother Lorna will, met the woman who saved his life.
+Alfie Commons, five, from Nottingham was just seven months old when he was diagnosed with leukaemia.
+Last February, just before the UK entered into the first national Coronavirus lockdown, Alfie and his mother Lorna, met the woman who saved his life.

-Christin Bouvier from Schwerin in Germany was matched with Alfie after she registered in 2010 with DKMS.
+Christin Bouvier from Schwerin in Germany was matched with Alfie after she registered with DKMS in 2010.

-Lorna, said; “It was my third visit to the GP’s in February 2016 as I was very worried about Alfie’s cold and cough that he had since Christmas.
+Lorna said: “It was my third visit to the GPs in February 2016 as I was very worried about Alfie’s cold and cough that he had since Christmas.
 The locum GP told us to go to A&E for further tests as he also was a little concerned.
-We got to the local hospital in the morning and by early evening, we had the diagnosis; our 7 month old son Alfie had infant acute lymphoblastic leukaemia (ALL).
+We got to the local hospital in the morning and by early evening, we had the diagnosis: our seven-month old son Alfie had infant acute lymphoblastic leukaemia (ALL).

 “Finally, with the cancer being temporarily abated, Alfie was able to have the transplant.
 It was a success but he developed Graft versus Host Disease (GvHD) on his skin and in his gut.
 He did suffer with it for months and it wasn’t nice for him but at least the cancer wasn’t returning.”

 In the weeks and months following the transplant, doctors closely monitored Alfie’s progress, and were encouraged to see his body accepting Christin’s stem cells, which were now producing cells of their own.